luigiselmi/dlwpt_nb/pml3/README.md

 Python Machine Learning 3rd Edition
 ===================================
-Notes from the book [Python Machine Learning, 3rd Ed.](https://sebastianraschka.com/books/#python-machine-learning-3rd-edition) by Sebastian Raschka.
+Notes from the book [Python Machine Learning with PyTorch and Scikit-Learn](https://sebastianraschka.com/books/#machine-learning-with-pytorch-and-scikit-learn) by Sebastian Raschka.